Lipschitz Stratification of Complex Hypersurfaces in Codimension 2: Quasi-wings

 The main idea of construction goes as follows (the details will follow later).
 Given a real analytic arc $p (s)$, $s\in [0,\varepsilon )$, of the form

 Our goal is to embed $p(s)$ in a quasi-wing $\QW$ (kind of cuspidal neighborhood of $p(s) $ in $\mathcal X$), that is the graph of a root of $f$ over a set $\W_q$, the image of

 where $u, v\in \C$ are supposed small.
-Geometrically, $\W_q$ is a cuspidal neighborhood of $\pi (\gamma)$, that we call a wedge, and $\QW$ is its lift to $\mathcal X$.
+Geometrically, $\W_q$ is a cuspidal neighborhood of $\pi (p(s))$, that we call a wedge, and $\QW$ is its lift to $\mathcal X$.
 Thus $\QW$ admits a parameterization of the form $p(u, v,t)= (q(u, v,t), z(u,v,t))$ such that $p(s) = p(s, 0,t(s))$.
 We shall make the following assumptions on $p(s)$ : \begin{enumerate} \item $p(s)$ is not included in $S$ and moreover for every polar branch $C_i$ there is an exponent $l_i$ such that $s^{l_i} \sim \dist (p (s), C_i) \sim \dist (\pi(p (s)), \pi (C_i))$.
 A similar assumption is made on every branch of the singular locus $\Sigma_f$.
 In particular we have $ \dist (p(s), S) \sim \dist (\pi(p (s)), \pi (S))$. \item for every polar branch $C_i$ we have $l_i\le m_i$ (For the definition of $m_i$ see Proposition \ref{prop:quadratic-t}.)
 This implies that $p(s)$ is not included in $\PW_i$. \end{enumerate} We have the following requirement on $\QW :$ \begin{enumerate} \item [(3)] $ s^{\tilde l} \lesssim \dist (p (s), S) \sim \dist (\pi(p (s)), \pi (S)), $\\ that is $\QW$ does not touch $S$ (except along $T$), and this property is preserved by the projection to the $t,x,y$-space. \end{enumerate} Then $\PW \cap \QW$ is just the $T$ stratum and as we show in Proposition \ref{prop:deriv-bounded} \begin{enumerate} \item [(4)] $\QW$ is the graph of a root of $f$ whose all first order partial derivatives are bounded.
-In particular, the projection $\QW\to \W$ is bi-Lipschitz. \end{enumerate} In the formal definition of quasi-wings we will require that $\tilde l$ is chosen minimal for (3), i.e. $ s^{\tilde l} \sim \dist (p (s), S) \sim \dist (\pi(p (s)), \pi (S)), $ (we seek the maximal possible set satisfying the above properties).
+In particular, the projection $\QW\to \W_q$ is bi-Lipschitz. \end{enumerate} In the formal definition of quasi-wings we will require that $\tilde l$ is chosen minimal for (3), i.e. $ s^{\tilde l} \sim \dist (p (s), S) \sim \dist (\pi(p (s)), \pi (S)), $ (we seek the maximal possible set $\W_q$ satisfying the above properties).
 We show in Proposition \ref{prop:existenceq-wing} that each real analytic arc satisfying (1) and (2) can be embedded in a quasi-wing.
 In general, any real analytic arc that is not embedded in the singular locus, satisfies the conditions (1) or (2) after a small linear change of coordinates and therefore can be embedded in a quasi-wing in this new system of coordinates, see Corollary \ref{cor:existenceq-wing}.
+We note that our construction of quasi-wings differs significantly from the one of Mostowski.
+We use the Puiseux with parameter theorem and arc-wise analytic trivializations of \cite{PP17}.
+The latter also provides a crucial partial Lipschitz property, see Remark \ref{rmk:partialLipschitz} that we use in the proof of Proposition \ref{prop:existenceq-wing}.
+Consequently, our construction of quasi-wings can be extended to the real analytic set-up.
+Mostowski uses instead the bound on derivatives of holomorphic functions (Schwarz's Lemma).